-Other than classroom pictures and wall hangings, how else can you decorate your homeschool room?
+Besides classroom pictures and wall hangings, how can you decorate your homeschool room?

-Lamps make a great addition to the schoolroom as they can help make a cosy and enticing spot to study at night.
-This is especially relevant to high-school-aged students who will tend to study more at night when their brains are still active.
+Lamps make a great addition to the schoolroom as they can help make a cozy and enticing spot to study at night.
+This is especially relevant to high-school-aged students who study more at night when their brains are still active.

 A book nook almost makes your homeschoolers want to read piles of books.
-It’s a great place for home learners to retire as they do independent family reading time or read a chapter of the History textbook.
+It’s an excellent place for home learners to retire as they do independent family reading time or read a History textbook chapter.
 Pick a nice spot by the window and add some fluffy cushions.
-If you don’t have the right setup for a book nook, a beanbag under the window can suffice to make a comfy warm spot for homeschoolers to park themselves.
+If you don’t have the proper setup for a book nook, a beanbag under the window can suffice to make a comfy warm spot for homeschoolers to park themselves.